0x1iii1ii/PPPwn-Luckfox/README.md

 - Select `Set Up Internet connection` and choose `Use a LAN Cable`<br>
 - Choose `Custom` setup and choose `PPPoE` for `IP Address Settings`<br>
 - Enter `ppp` for `PPPoE User ID` and `PPPoE Password`<br>
-- NOTE if you enable internet access you must match the username and password entered during the install or use the default `ppp`
 - Choose `Automatic` for `DNS Settings` and `MTU Settings`<br>
 - Choose `Do Not Use` for `Proxy Server`<br>